South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida vs. Marquette Women's Basketball Predictions & Picks - NCAA Tournament First Round

-The Bulls are coming off of a 65-53 loss to Wichita State in their last game on Tuesday.
+The Bulls enter this matchup after a 65-53 loss to Wichita State on Tuesday.

 South Florida vs. Marquette Game Info